dlt-science/science-notes/blogs/ZKP/zkp.md

 Modern traffic systems use a wealth of vehicular data for real-time decision-making, but integrating real-time data from connected vehicles poses data security and privacy challenges.
 While blockchain has offered innovative solutions, its transparency can compromise privacy.

-The non-interactive zero-knowledge range proof (ZKRP) protocol can be used to address the privacy concerns in traffic management systems, where sensitive data is often exposed due to blockchain's transparency.
+The non-interactive zero-knowledge range proof (ZKRP) protocol can be used to address privacy concerns in traffic management systems, where sensitive data is often exposed due to blockchain's transparency.
 This protocol verifies the correctness of a piece of information without revealing any extra details beyond the verification itself.
-It is a critical component of the proposed decentralized, location-aware architecture designed for maintaining data integrity and privacy in blockchain-based traffic management systems.
+It is a critical component of the proposed decentralised, location-aware architecture designed for maintaining data integrity and privacy in blockchain-based traffic management systems.
 By leveraging the capabilities of the Hyperledger Fabric platform and the Hyperledger Ursa cryptographic library, this innovative approach has demonstrated its effectiveness and feasibility for real-time traffic management, all while fulfilling necessary data privacy requirements {cite}`li2020privacy`.

 ### Privacy in Mobile Health Systems

 The surge of compact mobile devices with wireless connectivity and integrated biosensors has transformed healthcare systems.
 These wearable devices, part of mobile health (mHealth), regularly collect health data, enabling remote patient monitoring and healthcare services.
 However, mHealth introduces substantial privacy risks, primarily due to its smartphone-based management system.
 Specifically, the communication between the monitoring devices and the smartphone, typically via Bluetooth, presents security challenges.
 Devices are usually paired with a smartphone but aren't necessarily linked exclusively to a specific mHealth app, leaving room for potential data breaches or illegitimate data injection.

 To mitigate these risks, Non-Interactive Zero-Knowledge Proof can be used as part of a lightweight authentication scheme.
 This protocol is specifically designed to operate efficiently even on mHealth devices that have limited resources.
-By implementing this approach, we can ensure that only authorized devices have the ability to interact with the official mHealth application, which significantly strengthens the security and privacy protections of mHealth systems {cite}`tomaz2020preserving`.
+By implementing this approach, we can ensure that only authorised devices have the ability to interact with the official mHealth application, which significantly strengthens the security and privacy protections of mHealth systems {cite}`tomaz2020preserving`.

 ### Identity Verification for Safe Ridesharing

-Ridesharing offers several advantages like reducing traffic congestion and environmental impact.
+Ridesharing offers several advantages, like reducing traffic congestion and environmental impact.
 However, the safety and privacy of both riders and drivers is a crucial concern, highlighting the need for a system that can verify identities while preserving privacy among untrusted parties.

 In response to this need, a novel system is proposed, integrating zero-knowledge proof (ZKP) and blockchain technology for use in ridesharing applications.
 This system employs a permissioned blockchain network to verify a driver's identity using ZKP, while also acting as a secure ledger to record ride logs and ZKP records.
-A protocol is developed to allow user verification without the need for sharing any private information.
-The system has been prototyped on the Hyperledger Fabric platform, utilizing the Hyperledger Ursa cryptography library, ensuring the secure and private verification of identities in ridesharing applications {cite}`li2020blockchain`.
+A protocol is developed to allow user verification without the need to share any private information.
+The system has been prototyped on the Hyperledger Fabric platform, utilising the Hyperledger Ursa cryptography library, ensuring the secure and private verification of identities in ridesharing applications {cite}`li2020blockchain`.

 ### Real Estate Contracts